rohit11may/lyricist/index.md

 ```

 # Visualisation
-Finally, for each song there is a meaningful vector (10 probabilities for 10 topics) defining what
+For each song there is a meaningful vector (10 probabilities for 10 topics) defining what the song's
-the song's lyrics represent.
-To visually see if they cluster, I have to represent the 10D data in
+lyrics represent.
+To visually see if they cluster, I have to represent the 10D data in 2 or 3
-2 or 3 dimensions.
+dimensions.
 Unable to find appropriate parameters for a t-SNE plot, I used
 [PCA](https://medium.com/@aptrishu/understanding-principle-component-analysis-e32be0253ef0) to
 reduce the 10 dimensions to 3, with the cumulative explained variance equalling *51%* i.e. the
 resultant data lost *49%* of the information in the original 10D data.
 However, this was enough to